 Sometimes accidents and emergencies happen.
 Call us as soon as possible if there’s an emergency; we will get you in that day to see one of our dentists.

 Learn More About General & Preventive Dentistry

 If you jumped to this section, we understand!
-Cosmetic dentistry can mean teeth whitening, porcelain veneers, fixing a gummy smile, composite bonding, or a full-mouth restoration ( also called a smile makeover).
+Cosmetic dentistry can mean teeth whitening, porcelain veneers, fixing a toothache, composite bonding, or a full-mouth restoration (also called a smile makeover).
 At Dental Health Associates, our highly skilled dentists use the most up-to-date technology to make your smile as beautiful as it can possibly be.